thomasmerel/Botniversaire/README.md

 # Licence

-This project is on Beer-Ware licence :
+This project is on Beer-Ware license :

 >  "THE BEER-WARE LICENSE" (Revision 42):
 >  <thomas.merel.44@gmail.com> wrote this project.
 As long as you retain this